MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 We explore the consequences of ignoring this advice in the next example.

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Using $\alpha=0.05$, we show that freely switching from two-sided tests to one-sided tests will lead us to make twice as many Type 1 Errors as intended.
+Using $\alpha=0.05$, we show that freely switching from two-sided tests to one-sided tests will lead us to make twice as many Type 1 Errors as intended.

 ---